AndrewVaala/Cacao-Analysis-Power-BI-Dashboard/README.md

 <img width="960" height="519" alt="Screenshot (701)" src="https://github.com/user-attachments/assets/054fe982-823e-4430-9042-88e1fa9bbe03" />

-  A total of 1,038 chocolate bars from 60 company locations were reviewed and the average rating of 3.19 on a 1–5 .
+  A total of 1,038 chocolate bars from 60 company locations were reviewed and the average rating of 3.19 on a 1 to 5 scale .
 This indicates clearly a general satisfaction with the various chocolate products by the various brands.

   A large portion of the chocolates products on the market about 69.42% were deemed as satisfactory by the customers.
 However, almost a quarter of the chocolate products about 24.07% had been reviewed as being less than satisfactory.
 This is still a relatively high number.
 Also only 8.5% of chocolates fall into premium or elite categories.

-  Companies from Italy, Canada, and France lead with the highest average ratings (3.3) and these all happen to be European companies which reflects the long history of chocolate making in these countries.
+  Companies from Italy, Canada, and France lead with the highest average ratings of 3.3 and these all happen to be European companies which reflects the long history of chocolate making in these countries.
 Companies from  United States had an average rating of 3.2  and those from the  United Kingdom had an average rating of 3.1 .

   Average ratings show a steady upward trend from 2.99 in 2008 to 3.41 in 2017, indicating an improvement in chocolate quality or better alignment with consumer preferences over time.
 While the market demonstrates a strong baseline of satisfactory quality, there is significant room for growth in the premium and elite segments.
 Brands that innovate in flavor, sourcing, and production quality could capitalize on this gap.